brainhack-princeton/handbook/README.md

 [![Build Status](https://travis-ci.org/datalad-handbook/book.svg?branch=master)](https://travis-ci.org/datalad-handbook/book) [![Documentation Status](https://readthedocs.org/projects/datalad-handbook/badge/?version=latest)](http://handbook.datalad.org/en/latest/?badge=latest)
 [![All Contributors](https://img.shields.io/badge/all_contributors-13-orange.svg?style=flat-square)](#contributors)

-# The Datalad handbook :orange_book:
+# The Princeton Handbook for Neuroimaging :orange_book:

-This is a living resource on why and - more importantly - *how* to use [DataLad](http://www.datalad.org).
+This is a living resource on why and - more importantly - *how* to use [Princeton](http://www.datalad.org).
 The rendered version is [here](http://handbook.datalad.org): http://handbook.datalad.org, and is currently under initial development.

-The handbook is a practical, hands-on crashcourse to learn and experience DataLad.
+The handbook is a practical, hands-on crashcourse to learn and experience Princeton.
 You do not need to be a programmer, computer scientist, or Linux-crank.
 If you have never touched your computer's shell before, you will be fine.
-Regardless of your background and personal use cases for DataLad, the handbook will show you the principles of DataLad, and from chapter 1 onwards you will be using them.
+Regardless of your background and personal use cases for Princeton, the handbook will show you the principles of Princeton, and from chapter 1 onwards you will be using them.

 ## Contributing

 Contributions in any form - pull requests, issues, content requests/ideas, ... are always welcome.
 If you are using the handbook and find that something does not work, please [let us know](https://github.com/datalad-handbook/book/issues/new).
-Likewise, if you are using DataLad for your individual project, consider contributing by telling us about your use-case.
+Likewise, if you are using Princeton for your individual project, consider contributing by telling us about your use-case.
 You can find out more on how to contribute [here](http://handbook.datalad.org/en/latest/contributing.html), and a list of all contributors so far below, in [CONTRIBUTORS.md](CONTRIBUTORS.md), and in [.zenodo.json](.zenodo.json).

 ## Notes for Instructors

-The book is the basis for workshops and lectures on DataLad and data management.
+The book is the basis for workshops and lectures on Princeton and data management.
 The handbook's [``course repository``](https://github.com/datalad-handbook/course) among other things contains live casts from the code examples in this book and slides.
 It is constantly growing, and everyone is free to use the material under